 What does this tell us?

-Spotify have made it.
+Spotify has made it.
 This is the level of brand awareness that the likes of Amazon and Nike experience.

 Maybe not for some of the brands listed above.
 Let us tell you why.